Rian1010/Charity-Website/README.md

 10. As someone, who wants to find out more information about the website or charity organisations, I want to contact the web developer to ask questions

 #### Wireframes
+- Please find the paper and pen mockups for this website [here](https://github.com/Rian1010/Charity-Website/tree/master/Mockups)

+I have changed a lot from what I had originally planned for the design of the website in the Wireframes.
+The idea that I had for the homepage at first, ended up being too messy and included too many images, which the website would need to load, and a user would need to focus on too many things at once.
+Furthermore, I have changed the statistics page, in order for it to resemble the homepage a bit more and for a user to have a clear view on it overall.
+Also, I have changed the design of the contact page and reduced the content, so that it does not look so complicated to contact me and to keep the purpose of that web page clear and consise on the first look.
+So, the donate page was added later to the mockups, so that all the ways to donate to charities would be on one web page.

 ## Features
 - Death counter